General

 When does child care open in the fall?

 It depends on your child care provider.
 Most Head Start centers start their fall programs around Labor Day, similar to most school districts.
-Great Start Readiness Programs (GSRP) start dates vary, anytime from early September to October 1.
+Great Start Readiness Program (GSRP) start dates vary, anytime from early September to October 1.

 Remember, Head Start is the federal program for qualifying children ages 3 to 5 and GRSP is the state-funded preschool program for qualifying 4-year-olds.